TheNewLearn/oop_hw7/README.md

 Then, you have to write a class named ***Cat***, having the above properties as its data member and functions.

-TO test your program, you are required to write **8** test cases in total according to following requirement.
+To test your program, you are required to write **8** test cases in total according to following requirement.

 Test the following situations: